GM and UAW reach tentative agreement to end month-long strike

 |GENERAL MOTORS COMPANY

+"We can confirm the UAW’s statement regarding a proposed tentative agreement.
+Additional details will be provided at the appropriate time," GM told FOX Business in a statement.

-Nearly 50,000 rank-and-file members now need to vote on the agreement.
+Local union leaders will vote on the deal Thursday and determine whether to end the strike.
+Then nearly 50,000 rank-and-file members will vote on the agreement.
 Usually, once a tentative agreement is reached, workers head back to the job since the ratification vote takes a couple of weeks.
 The strike is not technically over, but this is a positive sign.

 "Another thing to keep an eye on is what [UAW members] might be doing once they reach a tentative agreement.
 Will they go back to work immediately or stay out?"
 Kristin Dziczek of the Center for Automotive Research told FOX Business.